YueLiPicasso/OCanrenTutorial/Main/peano/README.md

    ```
     Applications are treated as being left associative as indicated by `LEFTA`.
 This level not yet converts constructor applications
     into injection function applications.
 Instead it simply builds the AST of the application in a straightforward manner,
-    not distinguishing a constructor application from a function application (see also the fourth level below).
+    not distinguishing a constructor application from a function application.
 1. ["list"](../../Installation/ocanren/camlp5/pa_ocanren.ml#L261) , for non-empty lists with `::` as the top level constructor.
    ```ocaml
    "list" RIGHTA [ l=SELF; "::"; r=SELF -> <:expr< OCanren.Std.List.cons $l$ $r$ >> ]